crescendolab-open/zodios-zod-v4/website/docs/client/react.md

 ```

 :::note
-check [react-query documentation](https://react-query.tanstack.com/reference/useMutation) for more informations on `MutationResult` and `MutationOptions`.
+check [react-query documentation](https://react-query.tanstack.com/reference/useMutation) for more information on `MutationResult` and `MutationOptions`.
 :::

 ### `zodios.useGet`